check mark Article highlights

 • Financial information

-Take the time to request all of these documents, so you have them when you need them.
-Some materials—such as test score reports and transcripts—can be sent directly to the program you’re applying to.
+Be sure to request all of these documents well in advance.
+Some materials, such as test score reports and transcripts, can be sent directly to the program you’re applying to.

-As you look through the applications for various awards, you may start to see some themes emerge and find opportunities where an essay can work for more than one application.
+You may find that one essay can work for more than one application.
 As you write your essay responses, make sure you clearly communicate who you are, your goals, and what distinguishes you from other applicants.
 Share your unique stories and experiences to create a memorable essay.
 And don’t forget to proofread them before submitting.

-The more student grant and scholarship applications you submit, the more chances you have to earn free money for school, so continue to apply—even after you start college.
-Also keep in mind that you will have to complete the FAFSA each year you are in school to determine eligibility for financial aid, including grants and scholarships.
+The more college grants and scholarships you apply for, the more chances you’ll have to earn free money for school.
+Continue to apply—even after you start college.
+Keep in mind that you will have to complete the FAFSA each year you are in school to be eligible for financial aid, including grants and scholarships.

 FAFSA® is a registered trademark of the US Department of Education and is not affiliated with Discover® Student Loans.